bobovski66/Precalculus/README.md

 The organizing idea is to treat **functions as data** — point clouds with a constraint — and to introduce each function family through a real question that produces data of a characteristic shape.
 The algebra arrives as the model that explains the shape, not as a rule handed down in advance.

 ## Lecture Notes
-Compiled notes for each week, one PDF per topic.
-Each is built from a shared LaTeX style file and written in a declarative, example-driven register, with graphs for every worked example.

 1. [Functions](https://bobovski66.github.io/Precalculus/notes/Precalc_Week1.pdf)
    Relations as point clouds, the function condition, the vertical line test, fitting a model, and transformations `A f(b(x-h)) + k`.